Daisy, gleaming like silver, safe and proud above the hot struggles of the poor. "The great Gatsby" by F. Scott Fitzgerald |

 Coco Chanel revolutionized haute couture fashion by replacing the traditional corseted silhouette with the comfort of simple suits and long, slender dresses.
 And by 1920 the silhouette of her clothing designs have come to be the epitome of 20's style.

+Chanel's frequently incorporated ideas from male fashion into her designs and her simpler lines of women's couture led to the popular "flat-chested" look of the 1920s, the styles we associate with flappers.
 She worked in neutral tones of beige, sand, cream, navy and black, in soft fluid jersey fabrics cut with simple shapes that did not require corsetry or waist definition.
 They were clothes made for comfort and ease in wear, making them revolutionary and modern.

 Her relaxed and unstructured clothing changed the way women dressed for outdoor activities, liberating women.
 Her jersey dresses, often in navy and gray, were cut to flatter the figure rather than to emphasize and distort the natural body shape.